 Families for Intractable Pain Relief Co-Founder Kristen Ogden presented at the latest FDA Hearing Jan.30, 2018!

-View Slide Presentation-link here:
+View Slide Presentation from video here:

-Dr.Tennant’s Latest Statement on Treating Intractable Pain:
+Dr.Tennant’s Statement on Treating Intractable Pain:

 By Forest Tennant M.D., Dr. P.H.